Chapter 4: Quantitative Verification

 Interviews tell you why.
 Surveys tell you how many.
 You need both.

-Qualitative discovery gives you insight—the stories, emotions, and context behind customer behavior.
-Quantitative verification gives you evidence—proof that these patterns exist at scale.
+Qualitative discovery gives you insight -- the stories, emotions, and context behind customer behavior.
+Quantitative verification gives you evidence -- proof that these patterns exist at scale.
+The relationship between qualitative and quantitative research is sequential and complementary: qualitative research tells you what to ask about, and quantitative research tells you how widespread it is.

 Qualitative